Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Lattice dilatation operator

-We also computed the scaling dimensions using the LDO for $A_{(0)}$---the less accurate fixed point of $\mathcal{R}^\circ$, whose accuracy is $\delta \sim 3 \times 10^{-3}$.
-The results are included in the spreadsheet accompanying this article.
-For scaling dimensions $\Delta=\oneeighth, 1, 1\oneeighth$, the maximum errors when we used the Newton-method fixed point were $0.12\%, 0.05\%, 0.09\%$, respectively (\cref{tab:LDOerrors}).
-When we used the less accurate fixed point $A_{(0)}$, the errors were significantly larger: $1.30\%, 0.17\%, 0.17\%$.
-For larger values of $\Delta$, the errors found using the two different fixed point approximations were comparable with only the slightest reduction of error for the better fixed point approximation.
-Comparing these results with our observations for the TM method, we may conclude that the LDO method is slightly more sensitive to the accuracy of the critical fixed point approximation.
+Finally, we computed the scaling dimensions using the LDO for $A_{(0)}$---the less accurate fixed point of $\mathcal{R}^\circ$, with an accuracy of $\delta \sim 3 \times 10^{-3}$.
+The results are included in the spreadsheet accompanying this article; here, we report only the errors: \beq \eeq Here, the first row lists the exact scaling dimensions, while the second and third rows list the maximal errors for the scaling dimensions obtained using $A_{(0)}$ and $A_{(m_*)}$, respectively.
+The third row corresponds to the last column of \cref{tab:LDOerrors}.
+The data in \cref{eq:LDOimpr} shows that using a better fixed point approximation yields a significant improvement for the low part of the spectrum, while having little effect on the higher part.
+A comparison with the TM result (\cref{eq:r4impr}) indicates that the LDO method is somewhat more sensitive to the precision of the fixed point (e.g. three-fold improvement for $\Delta=1$ for LDO vs two-fold improvement in the TM case).
+However, it still appears that the error is dominated by finite bond dimension effects.